 While baby may love watching you stir a pot, never cook with baby in your arms—hot oils or liquids can splash and cause serious burns.
 Other burn hazards include barbeque grills, fire pits and fireplaces.

 Falls are more common during the toddler years.
-Hello baby gates, especially around stairs and locks and guards are important for all windows, especially on the upper floors.
+Use baby gates, especially around stairs, and locks and guards are important for all windows, especially on the upper floors.
 Is your child a climber?
-Keep chairs, stools and anything stackable away from kitchen counters or tables to baby proof their environment.
+Keep chairs, stools and anything stackable away from kitchen counters or tables.
 Heavy furniture, like shelves, bookcases, TV stands, should be bolted to the wall—even a set of drawers can become a tantalizing climber for adventuresome toddlers.
 For toddlers, climbing is fun!

 You don’t have to have a swimming pool to risk drowning: Any amount of sitting water poses a risk.
-A mere 2 inches is enough standing water for a child to drown.
-Baby proof the home and empty all pails of water, drain bathtubs and sinks, and use safety alarms and fences around swimming pools.
+A mere 2 inches is enough standing water for a child to drown, like your dog’s deep water bowl.
+Empty all pails of water, drain bathtubs and sinks, and use safety alarms and fences around swimming pools.
 NEVER leave your child unattended in a bathtub or pool—even for a single minute.
 Most people don’t know that drowning is typically silent—you will not hear your child struggle.

-As your child grows, don’t be tempted to rush into booster seats meant for older kids—car accidents are still a major cause of death and injury among toddlers.
-Baby proof and buckle your baby into an age and weight-appropriate car seat for every car ride.
+Resist the temptation to rush into booster seats as your toddler grows—car accidents are still a major cause of death and injury among toddlers.
+Always buckle your baby into an age and weight-appropriate car seat for every car ride.

 What’s New with Safe Infant Sleep?
 The latest safe infant sleep recommendations are based on what experts have learned and are known risk-factors for sleep-related infant deaths.